 The surgical treatment will consist of removing all of the peritoneal lesions by excisional technique with the purpose of borders free of disease.
 In deeply infiltrating endometriosis (DIE) the surgical approach may vary based on the involvement of the rectal wall and muscles.
 These are called shaving, nodulectomy, discoid resection, and finally anterior bowel, sigmoid, or ileocecal resection and end-to-end anastomosis.

 Endometriosis can spread to a variety of locations.
 It is common for patients to be unsatisfied with their endometriosis surgery when surgeons ignore their bowel symptoms and do not recognize their bowel lesions during surgery.
 Patients often receive a misdiagnosis of irritable bowel syndrome (IBS) or Crohn’s disease, as physicians mistakenly attribute their symptoms to a gastrointestinal cause.
-It is important to ask whether or not a patient’s bowel symptoms are in sync with their menstrual cycle.
+It is essential to ask whether or not a patient’s bowel symptoms are in sync with their menstrual cycle.
 If doctors do not ask these questions and do not alert the surgery team beforehand, the lesions will go unnoticed, unremoved, and untreated.

 Facts about bowel endometriosis

 Where does bowel endometriosis occur in the body?

 In bowel endometriosis, lesions implant onto a multitude of areas outside the uterus.